 - For other objects of the museum complex – 300 rubles;

-- Gold or Diamond pantry – an additional 300 rubles;
+- Gold or Diamond pantry – 300 rubles extra;

 A ticket for visiting all objects is valid for 1 day.
 It’s impossible to inspect the whole complex for such a time, it’s better to buy a ticket to the Hermitage for 400 rubles.
-In the Hermitage ticket office, usually a large queue, it’s better to go to General Staff Building or buy tickets via the Internet.
+Usually, there is a large queue to the Hermitage ticket office.
+So it’s better to go to the General Staff Building or buy tickets online.

 How to navigate the museum

-At the entrance there is a cloakroom where you can hang your outerwear and items of clothing.
-Do not rush to consider the exhibits as soon as you undress.
-A person without sufficient skill can get lost in the labyrinths of the palace in the first half hour.
-Take the map at the entrance, consider it, mark the places which you need to visit and schedule a route.
+At the entrance, there is a cloakroom where you can check your clothes and other things.
+Do not rush to inspect the exhibits after undressing.
+A first time visitor will get lost in the labyrinths of the palace in the first half hour.
+At the entrance, take the map, review it, mark the places where you need to visit and schedule the route.

-Excursionist is an ordinary person, who needs to eat, drink, rest and go to the toilet several times a day.
-All these issues were resolved in the museum.
-If your legs are tired, sit on one of the benches that are in all the corridors and halls.
-In the halls of the museum it is forbidden to eat, if you are hungry, go down to the buffet on the first floor.
-Toilets are easy to find: they are located near the stairs on each floor.
-If you can’t find a toilet, do not hesitate to ask for help from the museum staff.
-They will understand your problem and show you the nearest way.
+Visitor is a normal human being who wants to eat, drink, rest and go to the toilet several times in a day.
+The organization of the museum resolves all these problems.
+If your legs are tired, sit down on the bench, which is in all corridors and halls.
+It is forbidden to take food, so if you are hungry, go down to the snack-bar on the first floor.
+Toilets can be found easily.
+They are located near the stairs on each floor.
+If you do not see it do not be shy to ask employees.
+They are always ready to help and to show the way.

 The Hermitage is accessible for wheelchair users.
-The museum has ramps and other auxiliaries.
-If you have any problems, ask for help from the nearest museum staff.
+Ramps and other devices are arranged for them.
+If any problems arise, please contact the nearest museum staff for assistance.

-Visitors to the Hermitage often want to buy various souvenirs.
-After visiting the museum you will find a lot of interesting things on the ground floor, but prices can unpleasantly surprise you.
-If you want to save money – books, posters and other souvenirs can be bought at street kiosks, but the goods may be of poor quality.
+Hermitage visitors often want to buy some souvenirs in the store.
+After a visit, go along the first floor, there you will find many interesting things, but the prices will be unpleasantly surprising.
+If you want to save money you can buy books, posters and other remembrances at street kiosks, but the quality of products may disappoint you.

-In the review article it is impossible to tell even about the hundredth part of all the wonders of the Hermitage.
-Visit the amazing museum yourself or book an excursion, and the impressions of what you see will not be forgotten until the end of life.
-The most correct opinion was expressed by a five-year-old girl, leaving the museum: “I want to live here to see beautiful and interesting exhibits every day.”
+It is impossible to tell even about the hundredth part of all the wonders of the Hermitage in the review article.
+Visit the amazing museum by yourself or book an excursion.
+The impressions of seeing will not be forgotten until the end of life.
+The most exact opinion was expressed at the exit by a five-year-old girl: “I want to live here to see something beautiful and interesting every day.”

 The Hermitage is the most important museum in Russia.
 More than 200 years it was the royal residence and during the tour of the complex you will see all the luxury of the interiors of that time.